AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/Adding_device.md

 ### Connection through Wi-Fi

 You have to be connected to the same Wifi network as your OpenThread Border Router.
-To connect your device to Border Router through Wifi, you should go to `OTBR_IP_address`.
+To connect your device to Border Router through Wifi, open any web browser and connect to the WebUI by connecting to **OTBR_IP_address:OTBR_port**.

-!!!
-Note
-    There is an option to connect to your Border Router through ssh by `ssh -L OTBR_port:OTBR_IP_addres:80 -L 8081:OTBR_hostname` command, then go to: `http://OTBR_IP_address:80`.
-The additional forwarding for port 8081 is necessary for the ***Topology*** view to work.
-Also, port 80 is necessary due to the HTTP protocol.

 When you are connected you should see the OpenThread main page: